FishboneChiang/SDPJSolver.jl/README.md

 If $t^* \geq 0$, the problem is infeasible; otherwise, the problem is feasible.

-⚠️ Known issue: It seems that `findFeasible()` will fail if the feasible set is unbounded but works fine when the problem is infeasible.
+⚠️ Known issue: `findFeasible()` will not terminate if the feasible set is unbounded so that a minimal value of `t` does not exist, but it works fine when the problem is infeasible.

 ## Inputs